1983 Arizona copper mine strike: Hiring replacement workers

-But the next day, August 9, a crowd of one thousand gathered outside the gates of the Morenci mine and plant.
+However, the next day, August 9, a crowd of 100 gathered outside the gates of the Morenci mine and plant.
 Many in the crowd carried chains and baseball bats, and guns could be seen in many of their cars.
-Arizona state police officers told Phelps Dodge managers that an attack appeared imminent, and that they would not be able to protect the plant, or those inside it.
+Arizona state police officers told Phelps Dodge managers that an attack appeared imminent and that they would not be able to protect the plant or those inside it.

-Union representatives had stayed out of the assembled crowd, to avoid making the unions liable for any violent actions.
-But they requested an urgent meeting with company management inside the plant.
-In a scene that writer Jonathan Rosenblum likened to an Old West showdown, as both sides watched, two Phelps Dodge managers walked out the gate, and onto the middle of US Highway 191 (all traffic had been rerouted).
+Union representatives had stayed out of the assembled crowd to avoid making the unions liable for any violent actions, but they requested an urgent meeting with company management inside the plant.
+In a scene that writer Jonathan Rosenblum likened to an Old West showdown, as both sides watched, two Phelps Dodge managers walked out the gate and onto the middle of US Highway 191 (all traffic had been rerouted).
 Down the empty highway walked two union representatives to meet them.
 A state police official joined the group to mediate.
-The union men told Phelps Dodge that they had no control over the crowd, and that the crowd was planning to storm the mine and plant, unless the company shut down operations by the 3 pm shift change.
+The union men told Phelps Dodge that they had no control over the crowd and that the crowd was planning to storm the mine and plant unless the company shut down operations by the 3 pm shift change.
 The company men agreed to shut down.

 The Phelps Dodge managers at Morenci quickly typed up an announcement that the Morenci mine and plant would immediately shut down for a 10-day cooling off period.
-Union leaders read the announcement to the crowd, 30 minutes before the deadline, and violence was averted.
-The plant shut down, and a caravan of 150 cars drove out the gates, through the jeering crowd.
+Union leaders read the announcement to the crowd 30 minutes before the deadline, and violence was averted.
+The plant shut down, and a caravan of 150 cars drove out the gates through the jeering crowd.
 It seemed to some strikers that they had won a great union victory.